mv805/four-in-a-row/README.md

 I built the project utilizing Webpack to further my understanding of this great tool and to take advantage of easy output and multiple module usage.

 The greatest learning opportunity I had was to understand the true power of TDD with Jest.
 The hardest part of the game design was coming up with a win detection algorithm that could work reliably for all the extensive amount of possible cases.
 I was able to generate multiple simple test cases to ensure I captured all edge cases and was confident in the functionality without any manual testing whatsoever.
-In conjuction with the Chrome debug tools, I was able to quickly hunt down any problems and solve them in the algorithm quickly and efficiently.
-Doing manual testing would not even be a feasible alternative.
+In conjuction with the Chrome debug tools, I was able to quickly hunt down any problems and solve them in the algorithm and efficiently.

 Example test case: